 After that, Williams was wanted on a warrant for seven years, Wilson said.

 The man was such a hermetic presence in the town that almost no one noticed when he was arrested for robbing a bank in Chowchilla in 2002 and went to prison until his release three years ago.
-Sheriff's deputies finally found him and served that failure-to-appear warrant in 2008 and didn't
+Sheriff's deputies finally found him and served that failure-to-appear warrant in 2008 and didn't hear from him again until last year, Wilson said, when Williams started and promptly lost a bar fight at the local pub, the Iron Door Saloon.

 "He got drunk, got in a fight with somebody, and he got his butt whooped," Wilson said.
 "He's not very good at this stuff."